electron/electron/docs/api/power-monitor.md

 ### `powerMonitor.isOnBatteryPower()`

-Returns `Boolean` - Whether the system is on battery power.
+Returns `boolean` - Whether the system is on battery power.

 To monitor for changes in this property, use the `on-battery` and `on-ac` events.